worldline/angular-training/docs/src/typescript/README.md

 ## Dealing with null and undefined

-How `null` and `undefined` behave depends on weather the `strictNullChecks` typescript compiler option is on or off
+How `null` and `undefined` behave depends on whether the `strictNullChecks` TypeScript compiler option is on or off

 - `strictNullChecks` *off*